theusaf/kahoot-api-docs/docs/welcome.md

 - Making HTTP requests
 - WebSockets

+### Disclaimer:
+This documentation is not an official documentation for Kahoot and may be outdated, incorrect or incomplete.

 ---

 Some examples use [kahoot.js-updated](https://npmjs.com/package/kahoot.js-updated) and other similar projects to help you understand how to quickly create bots without knowing the API.